unconst/BitTensor/README.md

 This repo contains a protocol implementation for a trustless, decentralized and incentivised peer-to-peer model that can connect an unlimited number of computers and engineers across the web.

 In absence of centralized control, the network uses a digital token to provide incentive for intelligence contribution.
-The reward give the reciever more sway over the network's mathematical objective.
+The the reciever has more sway over the network's mathematical objective.

 Each learning module use a variety of techniques to make the system robust and efficient:  (1) delayed gradients and (2) synthetic inputs allow us to cut independence between node in the network, and (3) Fishers Information pruning allows us to evaluate the contribution of our neighbors.